Philips Fidelio X3 Headphones Review

 Build Quality

 These headphones are very well-built.
-They're mostly made of plastic, with cloth and fabric covering the ear cups, leather on the headband, and a leather strap.
+The headband's frame is made of sturdy aluminum.
+Their ear cup housings are mostly made of plastic, with soft fabric by Kvadrat covering the memory foam-like ear pads.
+The headband is wrapped in real leather and feels nice, but it might put you off if you're vegan.
 The materials and the hinges feel solid and durable.
 However, the headband is a potential weak point, as the leather strap seems like it could break after a lot of use.

 6.0